 Rest assured, you will still bank with the same familiar faces that you have been across both institutions.

-Members will continue to have access to the same locations and friendly teams.
-You can continue to expect outstanding digital banking, community support, and products and services.
+You’ll still be able to visit the same branch locations and work with the same friendly teams.
+You can continue to rely on secure, convenient digital banking, strong community support, and the products and services you expect from us.

-After the merger is completed and all systems are integrated, the combined credit union’s name will be Vermont Federal Credit Union.
+Once the merger is fully completed and all systems are integrated, the combined credit union’s name will be Vermont Federal Credit Union.

 Overall, our combined assets would be more than $1 billion, serving more than 60,000 members with 9 branches throughout Vermont.
 With a competitive physical presence and added strengths in products, services, personnel, and technology, we would be able to better serve our members and our communities.
 It’s important to add that while our new asset size is slightly larger, our joint commitment and focus remain to provide the best value to our members, employees, and the communities we serve.